 The City of Beaverton's public information campaign efforts were enormously successful.
-In March 2001, 99% of Beaverton Residents were Aware of the City's Red Light Campaign, according to a citizen survey.
+During our most recent polling, 90% of Beaverton Residents were Aware of the City's Red Light Campaign, according to a citizen survey.

 III.
 Effect of the Use of Cameras on Traffic Safety